shaggysa/pybricks-program-switcher/README.md

 ![](readme_images/4.png)
 ![](readme_images/5.png)

-It is inconvenient to drag an extra block every time you want to do something, so you can create tasks to run these blocks for you:
+It is inconvenient to drag an extra block every time you want to do something, so you can create tasks to run these blocks for you.
+See block_template.py for examples.
+It is recommended to create one template and use it for all of your block-based programs.

 ![](readme_images/6.png)